quarkiverse/quarkus-bon-jova-rockstar/README.md

 ## Comparison and logical operations

-- [ ] Assignment using comparison
+- [ ] Assignment using comparison and other operators
 - [X] Equality tests
-- [ ] Comparisons to mysterious and null
+- [X] Comparisons to mysterious and null
 - [ ] Conjunction
 - [ ] Disjunction
 - [ ] Joint denial